To find out how you can work with our grant management team, contact Anna Becker, Director of Institutional Funding, on

 The Foundation is contributing to a partnership to increase funding for and efficiency of cataract interventions.
 The pay-for-performance mechanism will fund the development and launch of the Cameroon Cataract Performance Bond.
 Other investors are Fred Hollows Foundation, D. Capital and the Africa Eye Foundation.

-The Conrad N. Hilton Humanitarian Prize has been presented to 20 organisations over 20 years.
-Sightsavers has had the honour of being a finalist several times.
+The Conrad N. Hilton Humanitarian Prize has been presented to 20 groups over 20 years.
+Sightsavers has been a finalist several times.

 The UK Department for International Development (DFID) leads the UK government’s effort to fight global poverty.
 It works with governments of developing countries as well as charities, businesses and international bodies, including the World Bank, UN agencies and the European Commission.